sodadata/docs/soda/quick-start-sip.md

 # Take a sip of Soda
 *Last modified on {% last_modified_at %}*

-Is Soda the data quality testing solution you've been looking for?
-Take a sip and see!
+Is Soda the data quality testing solution you've been looking for? 🥤Take a sip and see! <br />

-Use the test data in this tutorial to run a simple Soda scan for data quality.
+Use the example data in this tutorial to set up and run a simple Soda scan for data quality.

 1. Learn the basics of Soda in [two minutes](#soda-basics).
 2. Make sure you have the [tools](#tutorial-prerequisites) you need to complete this tutorial.